 • Maintain confidentiality of patients’ records with HIPPA guidelines

 Interested in becoming a medical office assistant?
 The Medical Office Assistant Program is designed to prepare graduates to work as an entry-level medical office assistant in health care centers, clinics, hospitals, ambulatory care centers and medical billing offices.
 Interested in a Medical Office Assisting program?
 PCI Health Training Center has campuses on Dallas and Richardson, TX.
 Contact PCI Health Training Center for more information on how to become a medical office assistant and start a rewarding career today.

 **PCI firmly upholds its policy of nondiscrimination.
 Inquiries regarding policy may be directed to TitleIXCoordinator@pcihealth.com.

-For more information about our graduation rates, and other important information, please visit our website at www.pcihealth.edu/consumer-information.
+For more information about our graduation rates, the median debt of students who complete the program, and other important information, please visit our website at www.pcihealth.edu/consumer-information.